kbooth15/Python/Indoor Wifi Locationing Analysis/ReadMe.md

 ### Files:
 + Wifi Data Science Framework            - outline of the project
 + Wifi Exploratory Data Analysis         - initial look to get a feel for the data
-+ Wifi Evaluating Modesl for Locationing - machine learning process for predictions
++ Wifi Evaluating Models for Locationing - machine learning process for predictions
 + Wifi Compiled Predition Results        - results from machine learning predictions compiled for visability
 + Wifi Indoor Locationing Report         - final report on analysis findings
 + wifidata                               - data sources used